-This is a more advanced approach so should only be applied by seasoned sales professionals.
+This is a more advanced approach, so should only be applied by seasoned sales professionals.

 SOCO/ is an expert-led, award-winning sales training company.
 We’ve spent decades working with some of the most innovative and forward-thinking companies across Asia and the world.

 Not sure which of the top sales training programs is right for you?
-Book an appointment with one of our program advisors who will be happy to build the right training plan for you.
+Book an appointment with one of our program advisors, who will be happy to build the right training plan for you.